 Gallery Guides welcome diverse audiences to connect with the challenging and powerful art of our time.
 Facilitating close looking, critical thinking, and conversation, Gallery Guides promote meaningful and memorable experiences in the Museum.

 This program provides an excellent opportunity to develop career experience and a deeper connection to art.
 Gallery Guides learn about art and artists in the collection and special exhibitions through trainings and independent research.
-Initial trainings focus on gallery facilitation skills and strategies.
-Guides build their content expertise over time.
-This session guides will work closely with the following exhibitions: Georg Baselitz, What Absence is Made Of, Mark Bradford: Pickett’s Charge, The Message, and more.
+Initial trainings focus on skills and strategies for gallery conversations and tours.
+Guides build their content expertise over time, based on personal interests.

 Gallery Guides build skills in museum education, visitor service, and public speaking by leading tours and informal gallery conversations.
 Other benefits include behind-the-scenes access, continuing learning opportunities, access to Smithsonian Libraries, participation in public programs and openings, and a network of art professionals and enthusiasts.

 Gallery Guides commit to 1-3 shifts per week (4-12 hours per week).
 The program is open to all people over the age of 18 and available for course credit.
 Please submit a resume and cover letter to firstname.lastname@example.org to apply.
 Program participation is contingent upon successful completion of orientation (attend 1 of 2 sessions available) and training (attending majority of 3 day training).